rossana87/Project_4/README.md

         fields = '__all__'
 ```

-* The Cali Serializer is a serializer class that is responsible for serializing and deserializing instances of the Cali model.
+* The Cali serializer is a serializer class that is responsible for serializing and deserializing instances of the Cali model.
 This serializer class is used to specify how data should be converted when communicating with the API.
 The ModelSerializer method automatically generates the fields in the model we pass through.
 For this reason, I decided to include all of them.

 2. User Serializer